 When Should You Spread Mulch?

 Another common question I get is when to mulch.
 Spring and fall are both great times for mulching in your garden.
 I personally prefer mulching the garden in the spring so that it looks fresh all summer long.
-Otherwise, if I spread mulch in the fall, it’s covered with leaves and debris and looks faded after the winter.
+Otherwise, if I mulch in the fall, it’s covered with leaves and debris and looks faded after the winter.

 The best time for spring mulching is after the ground has thawed, and while the ground is still moist.
 I recommend waiting until the plants have started growing though.
 Otherwise, you could accidentally bury something that hasn’t popped out of the soil yet.

 If you don’t get to it in the spring don’t worry, you can spread mulch in the garden anytime summer through the fall.

 Mulch should be 2-3 inches deep.
 Anything less than 2 inches, and you won’t get the benefit of weed protection.
 On the flip side, heavy mulching (more than 3 inches) can prevent water from getting to the soil, and also bury the base of plants.